mvogiatzis/first-stories-twitter/README.md

 Contributing
 ------------------
 Have you found any issues?
-Are there any features you want to improve (english crawler)?
+Are there any features you want to improve (e.g. english crawler)?
 Even documentation or testing.

 Please contact me at [michael@micvog.com](mailto:michael@micvog.com) or create a new Issue.
 Pull requests are always welcome.